SAILResearch/mcp-tool-description-augmentation/README.md

 3. Prompts the benchmark's LLM to emit an asynchronous `solve_task(manager, servers)` function that uses the discovered tools for each benchmark task by calling `await manager.execute(...)`, mirroring the in-repo `github__check_repository` helper.
+The generated orchestration must return its final payload instead of printing so the runner can surface results uniformly.
-The runner provides a reference `call_tool` helper during in-memory execution so the generated code can log requests and responses while delegating to `MCPManager`.
+   During in-memory execution the runner provides a reference `call_tool` helper that logs requests and responses while delegating to `MCPManager`.
-4. Executes every generated solution end-to-end, printing structured outputs and diagnostics to the console.
+4. Executes every generated solution end-to-end, captures the returned payload, and prints structured outputs and diagnostics to the console.
 When `--output` is supplied the runner saves each response to disk and then runs `python <saved_file>` so the on-disk module must include its own helpers (such as `call_tool`) alongside a CLI-friendly `main()`.